 Tim has a 1969 Stingray.
 Oh, the fun we’ve had in that.
 He first showed it to me when we were dating.
 I asked him what its name was–he just stared at me. 🙂 There’s almost nothing better than a sunny afternoon drive in the Vette with the T—except for maybe a nap!
 I have driven it a couple of times, as you can see.
 But it kind of scares me.
 I’m much more comfortable in the passenger seat.

 Tim eagerly helps me fix dinner, and often handles dinner on his own.
 I enjoy cooking, but it’s better together.
-We ride bikes together.
+We love riding bikes together.

 Although we occasionally enjoy a sporting event, it’s not a favorite pass time for either of us.
 But our girls, who are in Color Guard, are involved in every aspect of their school’s football program.
 So we attend the games and love our Pearland Oilers.
 Not because we are football fans, but because our girls love it.
 It’s what you do for those you love.